thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ## Architectural Decisions & Ongoing Work

-### **CORRECTED:** Architectural Decision: Loading Available Entities for New Offerings
+### **FINALIZED:** Architectural Decision: Loading Entities for New Offerings

 A core business rule is that a supplier can have **multiple, distinct offerings for the same product definition** (e.g., to represent different sizes, colors, or conditions).
 The initial architectural assumption of using a SQL `LEFT JOIN` / `IS NULL` (anti-join) to find "available" products was therefore **incorrect**, as it would filter out a product as soon as the first offering was created, preventing the creation of variants.

-**The Corrected Architectural Solution:**
+**The Corrected and Final Architectural Solution:**
-Instead of using a complex and logically flawed anti-join, the system now follows a simpler, more robust pattern:

-1.  **Load All Relevant Parents:** When creating a new `Offering`, the UI must load **all** potential parent entities for the given context.
+To support this business rule and enable a reusable `OfferingForm`, the system now follows a context-aware loading pattern.
+Instead of using a logically flawed anti-join, the UI's `load` function fetches the complete list of valid parent entities depending on the user's navigation context.

+1.  **Supplier Context (`/suppliers/.../offerings/new`):**
+    *   When a user creates an offering for a specific supplier, the UI must present a choice of all possible products.
-    *   **From Supplier Context (`/suppliers/...`):** The `OfferingForm` loads **all** `ProductDefinitions` that belong to the selected `ProductCategory`.
+    *   **Action:** The `load` function calls the API to fetch **all** `ProductDefinitions` that belong to the selected `ProductCategory`.
+    *   **UI:** The `OfferingForm` renders a dropdown list of these products.

+2.  **Product Context (`/categories/.../productdefinitions/.../offerings/new`):**
+    *   When a user creates an offering for a specific product, the UI must present a choice of all possible suppliers.
-    *   **From Product Context (`/categories/...`):** The `OfferingForm` will load **all** `Wholesalers` that are assigned to the `ProductCategory` of the current `ProductDefinition`.
+    *   **Action:** The `load` function calls the new `categoryApi.loadSuppliersForCategory()` function to fetch **all** `Wholesalers` assigned to the `ProductCategory` of the current `ProductDefinition`.

-2.  **No Client-Side Filtering:** The client does not perform any logic to filter out entities for which offerings already exist.
-The selection dropdowns in the `OfferingForm` always present the complete list of valid parent entities.
+    *   **UI:** The `OfferingForm` renders a dropdown list of these suppliers.

-This corrected approach simplifies the client-side API, aligns with the business requirements, and removes the need for complex, misuse-prone queries.
-The flexibility is now correctly placed in the data model, not in a restrictive query.
+This corrected approach simplifies the client-side API, aligns perfectly with the business requirements, and removes complex, misuse-prone queries.
+The flexibility is now correctly placed in the data model and handled by a context-aware UI.

 ### Future Architectural Enhancements